CBJohnson30/Global-Terrorism/README.md

 ### Part One
 - This first part of this project was doing some EDA to explore the data is relevant to part 2 and 3.
 This included a couple of graphs made in Tableau to help visualize the data.
 These visualizations gave me an idea for part 2 and a baseline for part 3.
 Please be patinate with the Tableau visualizations as they are running through Tableau Public and might have a little delay as you interact with them.
+- As of right now the Tbaleau visualizations are not working in the Jupyter notebook.
+Please view them on my [Tableau Profile](https://public.tableau.com/profile/cbjohnson30#!/).

 ### Part Two
 - The second part of this project was to create a Bayesian Inference on a section of the data of your choosing.
 I chose to look at armed assaults deaths in the United States and Western Europe.
 My prior was all armed assaults in North America and Western Europe.